How Unitrank works

 - Observations: 6,046 listings with complete data

 Where our model agrees with market pricing, we have confirmation.
-Where we disagree, the algorithm finds value others miss.
+Where we disagree, the model finds value others miss.

 | Feature | Our penalty | Market premium | What this means |